Sean-w94/atmos/article/article.md

 so we can also require package-modules as opposed to just referencing files by path.

-The `npm link` command creates a softlink to a package.
+The `npm link` command creates a symbolic link to a package.
 If we `sudo npm link` in a folder containing a package.json file, the module will be linked from the global npm installs directory (type `npm get prefix` to see where that's located on your system).
 We can then link